jacinthd/progyny-assessment/README.md

 # what can be improved - code and business logic
 - Edge cases can be covered to make application robust
     - haven't encoded business rules in the app when coin information changes.
 Will require update to relevant tables
     - can handle case when coin price, name and other data exceed database column length
+- cron logging can be done in app.log
+- can set limits around how many coins to buy per day
+- it is possible to set stop loss on portfolio that makes sure that loss% is less than value
+- can set profit goal on each coin transaction.
+Can sell after gain% on coin is realized